osquery/osquery/docs/wiki/installation/cli-flags.md

 `--events_enforce_denylist=false`

-This controls whether denylisted queries that operate on a "*_events" (event-based) table skip denylist enforcement.
-These queries operate on meta-generated table logic so performance issues are unavoidable and it does not make sense to denylist.
-Skipping these queries may lead to adverse and opposite effects because events will buffer longer and impact RocksDB storage.
+This controls whether watchdog denylisting is enforced on queries using "*_events" (event-based) tables.
+As these these queries operate on meta-generated table logic, performance issues are unavoidable.
+It does not make sense to denylist.
+Enforcing this may lead to adverse and opposite effects because events will buffer longer and impact RocksDB storage.

+This only considers queries that are entirely event-based.
+For example `SELECT * FROM process_events` is considered, but `SELECT * FROM process_events join time` is not.

 It is not recommended to set this to `true`.